 A. If you are concerned about your dog’s weight then you should speak to your vet before you start agility.
 Asking an overweight dog to jump can have a long term effect on their joints.
 If you are unsure we are happy to offer advice.

 Q. What equipment do I need for Dog Agility?

-A. Sensible clothes & shoes for the humans, dog walking clothes and running shoes/boots are fine.
+A. Sensible clothes & shoes, dog walking clothes and running shoes/boots are fine.
 Please note that wellies are not suitable footwear.